Making dance and music for people living with neurological conditions

 Over 7 weeks we worked with Flowers Tannenbaum and Howard Haigh in Preston and Fleetwood respectively to explore the impact of creative ownership of the choreographic and music-making process for dancers living with Parkinson’s and neurological conditions.
 We considered how participants could become creators, co-curators, and choreographers.
 The project asked: How can experienced dance artists develop a relationship with live music to support participants living with Parkinson’s and how to best support a process using our expertise in dance, music and imagery integration?

-For the New Voices project, LPM Dance was directly informed by its interest in exploring a person-centred approach that is artistically driven while maximising health benefits for dancers.
+For the New Voices project, we were directly informed by our interest in exploring a person-centred approach that is artistically driven while maximising health benefits for dancers.
 In addition, composition and live music designed with - and for - people living with Parkinson’s was introduced to support the dancers and give a new dimension to their dance sessions.

 A family member of one participant commented “Live music has really brought mum out of her shell and made her feel more relaxed and able to flow with the dancing.”